wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 <a name="Dragos"></a>

-### MITRE ATT&CK & Dragos
+### Threat Hunting - MITRE ATT&CK & Dragos

-Since 2013, <a target="_blank" href="https://attack.mitre.org/">MITRE's ATT&CK</a> process looks at tactics, techniques, and procedures (TTPs) for Enterprise IT.
+Since 2013, <a target="_blank" href="https://attack.mitre.org/">MITRE's ATT&CK</a> process looks at Tactics, Techniques, and Procedures (TTPs) for Enterprise IT.
 PROTIP: Click on the icon to the right of each item for additional info.

 <a target="_blank" href="https://www.dragos.com/">Dragos</a> <a target="_blank" href="https://hub.dragos.com/hubfs/Whitepaper-Downloads/Mapping-Industrial-Cybersecurity-Threats-to-MITRE-ATTACK-for-ICS.pdf">PDF: ATT&CK for IoC</a> (Industrial Control Systems)